david32768/Jynx/README.md

 This is a rewritten version of [Jasmin](https://github.com/davidar/jasmin) using [ASM](https://asm.ow2.io) version 9.2 as a back end.
-It is written in Java V1_8 and supports all features up to V18 except user attributes.
+It is written in Java V1_8 (apart from module-info.java) and supports all features up to V18 except user attributes.

 More checking is done before using ASM.
 For example stack and local variables types are checked assuming